Nuno-Jesus/Make-A-Make/README.md

 ### <a name="conditionals">Conditional Directives</a>

-Conditionals are directives that `make` should obey or ignore, depending on variables values.
+Conditionals are directives that `make` should obey or ignore, depending on string values.
 Conditionals can use either the expanded values from variables, constant strings, or both.

 This is the general syntax for a conditional: